ERENPROO/ERENPROO/README.md

 Failed distros:

-- 🪦CachyOS, eren@monsusbattlebus, 12/19/25-12/24/25.
+- 🪦CachyOS, 12/19/25-12/24/25.
 You were my first distro.
 May you not be forgotten.
 Reason of failure: Broken mirrors and panic-deleted system files.